 A brain tumour or neoplasm occurs when abnormal brain cells start to grow without any control.
 If these cells are identical to those which form normal brain tissue, then they behave less aggressively and are known as benign tumours.
-And when the abnormal cells have lost, to a greater or lesser extent, their ability to perform their functions correctly then they are called malignant tumours.
+And when the abnormal cells have lost, to a greater or lesser extent, their ability to perform their functions correctly then they are called malignant tumours (cancer).
 In this respect they are fast-growing cells that invade neighbouring areas and may even spread to other parts of the body (metastasis).

 Differences between a brain tumour and a head tumour

 There are three large groups of tumours that affect the skull and its adjacent structures:

 tumours that form in tissues enveloping the nervous system in the skull; and